arminiranpour/CNaghsh-next/README.md

 # WEBHOOK_SHARED_SECRET="dev_secret"
 ```

-After setting the environment variable you can run the Prisma commands:
+After setting the environment variable you can run the Prisma commands.
+The root `pnpm prisma` helper
+preloads `apps/web/.env` via [`dotenv-cli`](https://github.com/entropitor/dotenv-cli) so every Prisma
+invocation (including `pnpm prisma migrate deploy`) receives the same connection string that the
+Next.js app uses:

 ```bash
 pnpm prisma migrate dev -n init pnpm prisma generate
 ```

-When running Prisma commands, copy `apps/web/prisma/.env.example` to `apps/web/prisma/.env` (or set `DATABASE_URL` in your environment) so the CLI uses the correct credentials for your database.
-The top-level `pnpm prisma` script proxies commands to the `@app/web` package, so Prisma automatically loads the `apps/web/prisma/.env` file you create.
+Prisma automatically loads `apps/web/.env`, so you only need to define the connection string in that file (or export `DATABASE_URL` in your shell).
+The top-level `pnpm prisma` script proxies commands to the `@app/web` package, so the CLI picks up the same configuration that Next.js uses.

 ## Admin Billing CRUD